atreyasha/spp-explainability/docs/develop.md

             1.  think about providing an additional definition for
                 \"understandability\"

+            2.  add a Kleene-star operator mention to remark 9.4

-            2.  include a section on risks on large NLP models and why explainability is necessary with different study
+            3.  include a section on risks on large NLP models and why explainability is necessary with different study

-            3.  if possible, try to reduce references to Arrieta et al.
+            4.  if possible, try to reduce references to Arrieta et al.
                 2020 to reduce perceived over-dependence

-            4.  revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines
+            5.  revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines

+            6.  think about citing Arrieta et al. 2020 in each definition, or perhaps it is overkill

+            7.  try to paraphrase as much as possible in background concepts otherwise quote statements or definitions to signify they are borrowed

+            8.  look into antecedent/proxy names and if these can be improved

+            9.  return to this chapter to add/remove content based on requirements of later chapters

         3. Bibliography

-            1.  try to paraphrase as much as possible in background concepts otherwise quote statements or definitions to signify they are borrowed

-            2.  improve capitalization with braces in bibtex file
+            1.  improve capitalization with braces in bibtex file

-            3.  if possible, try to find non-arxiv citations for papers
+            2.  if possible, try to find non-arxiv citations for papers

-            4.  remove red link color in table of contents
+            3.  remove red link color in table of contents

-            5.  fine-tune citation color to be consistent with other colors
+            4.  fine-tune citation color to be consistent with other colors

-            6.  think about citing Arrieta et al. 2020 in each definition, or perhaps it is overkill

-            7.  look into antecedent/proxy names and if these can be improved

-            8.  return to this chapter to add/remove content based on requirements of later chapters

         4. Manuscript admin